wyllianbs/ns3install/README.md

 # About #

-Federal University of Santa Catarina - UFSC

-Prof. Wyllian Bezerra da Silva - wyllianbs@gmail.com

-ns3install.sh is a simple and easy interactive script for NS3 installation.
+ns3install.sh is a simple and easy interactive script for NS3 installation, development by Prof. Wyllian Bezerra da Silva (<wyllianbs@gmail.com>) at Federal University of Santa Catarina [UFSC][handin].

 # Usage Instructions #